Categorified cyclic operads: Relaxing the equivariance and unit law

 The coherence conditions \hyperlink{behex}{{\tt ($\beta\varepsilon$-\texttt{hexagon})}} and \hyperlink{gehex}{{\tt ($\gamma\varepsilon$-\texttt{hexagon})}} replace the conditions \hyperlink{bs}{{\tt ($\beta\sigma$)}} and \hyperlink{gs}{{\tt ($\gamma\sigma$)}} from Definition \ref{cat}, respectively.
 Finally, the naturality of the equivariance isomorphism replaces the condition \hyperlink{(EQ-mor)}{{\tt(EQ-mor)}}. \\[0.2cm] The coherence theorem for this notion of categorified entries-only cyclic operad has the same statement as the original coherence theorem (see \S \ref{coht}), except that the definition of the interpretation function $[[-]]:{\tt Free}_{\underline{\EuScript C}}\rightarrow {\EuScript C}(X)$ is adapted in the following way: we set

 The coherence proof differs from the original coherence proof only in the first reduction.
-More precisely, although the {\em first reduction function will be defined in exactly the same way as before}, Lemma \ref{eq_int_obj} and Lemma \ref{kh}, and therefore also Proposition \ref{t1}, which relied on strict equivariance, will no longer hold.
-Instead, we shall proceed like in the second reduction. \\[0.1cm]
+More precisely, although the first reduction function will be defined in the same way as before, Lemma \ref{eq_int_obj} and Lemma \ref{kh}, and therefore also Proposition \ref{t1}, which relied on strict equivariance, will no longer hold.
+Instead, we shall proceed like in the second reduction.
+In order to take relaxed equivariance into account, we declare the syntax of {\em the first reduction arrow terms}: